matloff/TidyverseSkeptic/README.md

 > can, but that's my opinion.

 Peng's speculation may be correct if one views R strictly as a programming language.
 But R is a *statistical tool*.
 As explained earlier in this document, Tidy is at odds with the most R statistical packages.
-Though packages like **broom** might be developed to bridge the gap in some specific instances, there obviously far too many of this to be realistic.
+Though packages like **broom** might be developed to bridge the gap in some specific instances, there obviously are far too many packages for this to be realistic.
 It is here that the divide between the Tidy and base-R worlds may be mostly keenly manifest.

 Sadly, that divide has occasionally become personal.
 Some in RStudio itself have Twitter-blocked some of the critics,